MicrosoftDocs/win32/desktop-src/axe/shellexecuteverb.md

 ## Remarks

 This tag must contain a verb as described by the documentation for the shell execute API.
-Note that AXE cannot verify this as verb’s depend upon the target file.
-If the assessment author use an incorrect verb then AXE’s call to shell execute will fail.
+Note that AXE cannot verify this as verb s depend upon the target file.
+If the assessment author use an incorrect verb then AXE s call to shell execute will fail.
 AXE will then report the error information using the regular AXE error reporting mechanisms (ETW and errors in results.xml).

 ## Element information